SpencerDawkins/quic-multipath-scheduling/draft-dawkins-quic-multipath-selection.md

 ##Redundant {#redundant}

-Traffic is replicated over two or more paths to increase the likelihood that at least one copy of each packet will arrive at the receiver.
-This strategy could be used for all traffic, but is more commonly used when measured network conditions indicate that redundant sending may be beneficial.
+Traffic is replicated over two or more paths.
+This strategy could be used continuously, but is more commonly used when measured network conditions indicate that redundant sending may be necessary to increase the likelihood that at least one copy of each packet will arrive at the receiver.

 ##Control Plane Versus Data Plane {#cp-dp}